 2000 Congress creates the Ambassadors Fund for Cultural Preservation

-2001 ECA establishes the Office of Alumni Affairs and the Alumni.State.Gov network
+2004 ECA establishes the Office of Alumni Affairs and expands Alumni.State.Gov into a global network

 2006 The Bush administration launches the National Security Language Initiative, including ECA’s NSLI-Y initiative focused on American youth